Thiamine Disulfide Butyrate by

 Feb 22 2014

-Sulbutiamine is a centrally acting cholinergic vitamin B analogue.
+Sulbutiamine is a centrally acting cholinergic vitamin B analogue and some call it a nootropic vitamin.
 One study shows sulbutiamine improve memory in rats.
 At this time I prefer using a combination of several B vitamins rather than relying on one vitamin B analogue.
 Even better is to take a multivitamin that has a combination of the B vitamins along with a couple of dozen vitamins and nutrients.
 In most cases I think it is better to take a small amount of a number of different nutrients as opposed to a large amount of just one.
 Consider a very popular product that I have formulated called MultiVit-Rx.

 Sulbutiamine and memory